 Here's How to Ask for Cash Gifts

-Engaged couples are always talking about cash wedding gifts, with many preferring gifts of money in honor of their marriage over traditional registry items like china, silver and crystal.
-Here's a little bit about why the cash gift continues to grow in popularity, plus some much-needed etiquette tips.
+Engaged couples will always gladly accept cash wedding gifts, with many preferring gifts of money over traditional registry items like china, silver and crystal.
+Here's a little bit about why the cash gift continues to grow in popularity, plus some etiquette tips for the taking.

 Maybe you'd rather have a lump sum to put toward your first home, or you already live together and have long since set up house.
 Maybe you'd prefer cash for your rainy day fund for unexpected items.
 The truth is, many people have already accrued all kinds of appliances and amenities to outfit their lives, but very few would refuse a helping hand toward buying a home or new car.
 That's why money may be the most useful, thoughtful and appreciated gift of all.

 There was a time when the mavens of manners turned up their noses at the thought of giving money as a gift, but today there are plenty of people who can't think of a more appropriate present for two people beginning their new, shared life.
 In fact, monetary gifts have long been considered proper and acceptable in different regions of the country, as well as among people of different cultures.
 Guests invited to a Korean wedding often present envelopes containing cash or checks to the parents of the couple, who in turn present the money to the newlyweds .
 Guests at a Chinese wedding often hand the bride monetary presents in red envelopes (red symbolizes luck).
 There's an Italian custom called "The Grand March," where the wedding reception ends with a receiving line in which the couple gives each guest a sweet in exchange for an envelope of money.
 During the traditional Polish "Dollar Dance," guests dance with the bride and pin money to her veil or dress.